If the standard deviation for a set of data is 0, what does this ... | Study Prep in Pearson+

 Recall the definition of standard deviation: it measures the amount of variation or dispersion of a set of data values from their mean.

-Understand that a standard deviation of zero means there is no variation or spread in the data values.
+Understand that a standard deviation of 0 means there is no variation or spread in the data values at all.

-Therefore, when the standard deviation is zero, it indicates that all data values are identical.
+Therefore, when the standard deviation is 0, it indicates that all data values in the set are identical.

-This means options like 'the mean is zero', 'data values are widely spread out', or 'there is exactly one outlier' are incorrect in this context.
+This means there is no spread or variability in the data, and the data values are not just evenly spread or varying, but exactly the same.

 Watch next